Zimpler/bankgiro_inbetalningar/README.md

 ## Usage

-Use the convenience method `BankgiroInbetalningar.parse` to parse a file:
+Use the convenience method `BankgiroInbetalningar.parse` to parse a file or `BankgiroInbetalningar.parse_data` to parse a string:

 ```ruby
 res = BankgiroInbetalningar.parse("BgMaxfil4.txt")